ProjectIxian/projectixian.github.io/_guides/dlt_node_setup_osx.md

 type: dlt
 ---

-Ixian was tested on macOS 10.13 High Sierra and 10.14 Mojave
+Ixian was tested on macOS 10.13 High Sierra, 10.14 Mojave and 10.15 Catalina

 # Installing an Ixian DLT Node on macOS

 ## Prerequisites

 * Operating system: macOS 10.9 or higher
-* RAM: 4 GB, Recommended 8 GB
+* RAM: 8 GB
 * CPU: i3/i5/i7/Xeon or AMD equivalent with at least 2 GHz and at least 4 CPU threads
 * Free Disk Space: 200 GB, 500 GB Recommended
 * Internet Connection Speed: 10 Mbps symmetrical or higher, 100 Mbps recommended